 Choosing a text editor

 A text editor is one of a programmer’s primary tools and you will probably want to take some time to find one that you enjoy working with.
-Personally, I really like Emacs, but I find myself using neovim quite a bit these days.
+I really like Emacs, but I find myself using neovim quite a bit these days.
 A few other alternatives you could try out include:

 2. vim: It wouldn’t be fair to mention neovim without also listing vim.

 3. Zed: This might be of interest to somebody.
-Odin support seems to be available by default?
+Odin support seems to be available by default.

 A terminal

 A terminal is a command-driven application that allows you to type in commands that your computer will perform.
 It is something you already have on your system.
-You might called it something like “the command line” and that’s fine, you will need to use it, so make sure you know how to launch it.
+You might called it something like “the command line” and that’s fine, you will need to use it so make sure you know how to launch it.
 (Some text editors or IDEs have integrated terminals that you can use.)

 Pen and Paper